MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 4. Run your production/release build of your app, sync the update from the server and verify it works as expected

    > [!TIP]
-   > If you want to take a more cautious approach, you can even choose to perform a "staged rollout" as part of #3, which allows you to mitigate additional potential risk with the update (e.g. did your testing in #2 touch all possible devices/conditions?) by only making the production update available to a percentage of your users (e.g. `code-push promote -a <ownerName>/<appName> -s Staging -d Production -r 20%`).
+   > If you want to take a more cautious approach, you can even choose to perform a "staged rollout" as part of #3, which allows you to mitigate additional potential risk with the update (like did your testing in #2 touch all possible devices/conditions?) by only making the production update available to a percentage of your users (for example `code-push promote -a <ownerName>/<appName> -s Staging -d Production -r 20%`).
 Then, after waiting for a reasonable amount of time to see if any crash reports or customer feedback comes in, you can expand it to your entire audience by running `appcenter codepush patch -a <ownerName>/<appName> Production -r 100%`.

 You'll notice that the above steps refer to a "staging build" and "production build" of your app.
-If your build process already generates distinct binaries per "environment", then you don't need to read any further, since swapping out CodePush deployment keys is just like handling environment-specific config for any other service your app uses (e.g. Facebook).
+If your build process already generates distinct binaries per "environment", then you don't need to read any further, since swapping out CodePush deployment keys is just like handling environment-specific config for any other service your app uses (like Facebook).
 However, if you're looking for examples on how to setup your build process to accommodate this, then refer to the following sections, depending on the platform(s) your app is targeting.

 ### Android

-The [Android Gradle plugin](http://google.github.io/android-gradle-dsl/current/index.html) allows you to define custom config settings for each "build type" (e.g. debug, release), which in turn are generated as properties on the `BuildConfig` class that you can reference from your Java code.
+The [Android Gradle plugin](http://google.github.io/android-gradle-dsl/current/index.html) allows you to define custom config settings for each "build type" (like debug, release), which in turn are generated as properties on the `BuildConfig` class that you can reference from your Java code.
 This mechanism allows you to easily configure your debug builds to use your CodePush staging deployment key and your release builds to use your CodePush production deployment key.

 To set this up, perform the following steps:

-1. Open your app's `build.gradle` file (e.g. `android/app/build.gradle` in standard React Native projects)
+1. Open your app's `build.gradle` file (for example `android/app/build.gradle` in standard React Native projects)

 2. Find the `android { buildTypes {} }` section and define `buildConfigField` entries for both your `debug` and `release` build types, which reference your `Staging` and `Production` deployment keys respectively.
 If you prefer, you can define the key literals in your `gradle.properties` file, and then reference them here.
 Either way will work, and it's just a matter of personal preference.